-In previous articles, we discussed what iBuyers (investment buyers) are and that Open Door is the largest iBuyer with the deepest pockets.
-It was identified that Zillow had previously been in the business of direct purchasing of residential properties, but they ceased that operation arguably because there are no agents involved in direct purchases, so sellers wouldn’t know to provide required disclosures and that there could be resulting lawsuits.
+In previous articles, we discussed what i-buyers are (investment buyers) and that Open Door is the largest i-buyer with the deepest pockets.
+It was identified that Zillow had previously been in the business of direct purchasing of residential properties, but they ceased that operation ostensibly due to the difficulty in forecasting future pricing.

-Several articles I’ve read from Inman News, a respected source of information in the real estate world, indicated that the Zillow function would be marketing as Zillow has quite a following with their free Zestimates of value and listings published from Multiple Listing Services.
+Several articles I’ve read from Inman News, a respected source of information in the real estate world, indicated that the Zillow function would be marketing as Zillow has quite a popular following with their free Zestimates of value and offering free listings published from Multiple Listing Services.

 Zillow and others still offer these programs to agents and the public.
-The difference is that when the investor buyers started the direct buyer programs and eliminated agents and their commissions, and with no agents in the transaction, there was no knowledge of disclosures or protections for the consumer.
+The difference is that when the i-buyers started the direct buyer programs and eliminated agents and their commissions, there were no agents in the transaction, so there was no knowledge of disclosures or protections for the consumer.
 Why is that significant?
 Because lack of disclosures ranks as the number one reason for real estate lawsuits.Bottom of Form

 What’s in it for Zillow and Open Door?
-It reaffirms the continued relevance of iBuying; it gets Zillow back into the seller lead business, and it gets Open Door access to its largest customer platform, its lead generation utopia.
+It reaffirms the continued relevancy of i-buying, it gets Zillow back into the seller lead business, and it gets Open Door access to its largest customer platform; it’s lead generation utopia.

 This partnership gives Zillow the ability to generate and capitalize on high-quality seller leads (consumers that are considering selling their home), something it lost when Zillow Offers was shut down last year.
-Historically Zillow was only able to convert 10% of sellers who requested an instant offer; the other 90% are high-quality seller leads which are worth big bucks which can be capitalized through Zillow’s Premier Agent program.
+Historically, Zillow was only able to convert 10% of sellers who requested an instant offer; the other 90% are high-quality seller leads which are worth big bucks when able to be capitalized through Zillow’s Premier Agent program.

-For Open Door, this partnership represents access to perhaps the industry’s largest source of customer leads.
-It extends Open Door’s partnership strategy, which includes deals with Redfin, realtor.com, and eight of the top 10 homebuilders.
-The benefit to Open Door is simple: more leads through Zillow’s expansive marketing platform which results in lower customer acquisition costs.
+For Open Door, this partnership represents access to the industry’s largest source of customer leads: more i-buyer leads through Zillow’s expansive marketing platform which results in lower customer acquisition costs.

-And oh, by the way, a Zillow Advisor will be the first point of contact for consumers requesting an instant cash offer.
-The Zillow Advisor will discuss an instant cash offer alongside a traditional sale (though I am skeptical how objective that conversation will be in light of the FTC fine for deceptive advertising and misquoting seller proceeds that Open Door just received).
+And, by the way, a Zillow Advisor will be the first point of contact for consumers requesting an instant cash offer.
+The Zillow Advisor will discuss an instant cash offer alongside a traditional sale (though I am skeptical how objective that conversation will be in-light-of the FTC recent fine for deceptive advertising and misrepresenting seller proceeds that Open Door recently received).

-By the way, if you are sensing a theme you are correct; real estate professionals represent protections for the consumer and, when accurately compared to iBuyer programs, sellers will net more proceeds with traditional sales methods.
+If you are sensing a theme, you are correct; real estate professionals represent protections for the consumer and when accurately compared to i-buyer programs, seller’s will net more proceeds with traditional sales methods.